anielwong/dog_breed_classifier/README.md

 This project contains several files:

-    dog_breed.ipynb: This is the main file where the project is performed. dogImages : This folder contain dog images with which the CNN will train and test on. lfw : This folder contain human images. haarcascades : This folder contain OpenCV's implementation of [Haar feature-based cascade classifiers to detect human faces](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html) in images. extract_bottleneck_features.py : This file is used to obtain the bottleneck features corresponding to the chosen CNN architecture.
+    dog_breed.ipynb: This is the main file where the project is performed. extract_bottleneck_features.py : This file is used to obtain the bottleneck features corresponding to the chosen CNN architecture. dogImages : This folder contain dog images with which the CNN will train and test on. lfw : This folder contain human images. haarcascades : This folder contain OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.

 ## Software and Libraries
 This project uses the following software and Python libraries: